MohammadAminBagherzadeh/ML-training-projects/README.md

 # ML-training-projects
-this is all my machine learning projects so far.
-I'm still learning so thay are some basic machine learning algorithms with sample and real data.
+These are my basic machine learning projects.
+In most of them I used Kaggle datasets but some of them are with sampled data.